 DSVN – The official booking site for train tickets on domestic routes.
 Tickets can be bought via payment gateway, e-wallet, banking app, or reserved online and paid for with cash in a train station.

-12go.Asia – As an international provider of all travel services, 12go offer price comparison and online ticketing for a number of train journey services in Vietnam.
+12go.Asia – As an international provider of all travel services, 12go offers price comparison and online ticketing for several train journey services in Vietnam.

 Vietnamese train ticket prices